bastienmichaux/notes/g/networks/web-protocol.md

 # Domain Name

 A domain name is a unique, easy-to-remember address used to access websites, such as `google.com`.
-Users can connect to websites using domain names thanks to the Domain Name System (DNS).
+Users can connect to websites using domain names thanks to the **[DNS system](#dns)**.

 **Resources:**
 - [MDN: What is a Domain Name?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name)